Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Tools and Quantification Metrics

-Given the above definitions for the recovery error, the capacity in Figures \ref{fig:mem_scaffold}b,c and Figure \ref{fig:arbitrary_patterns}b is computed by finding the maximum number of patterns for which the average recovery error over all the stored patterns is below a given threshold.
-This threshold specifies the acceptable recovery error.
+After choosing a recovery threshold (see captions of Fig.~\ref{fig:mem_scaffold}b,c and Fig.~\ref{fig:arbitrary_patterns}b), the capacity of the network is defined as the largest number of patterns for which the average recovery error over all the stored patterns is below the chosen threshold.